 Where is the school located?

-Ivy Preparatory Academy operates three schools across two locations:
+Ivy Preparatory Academy operates two schools at two locations.

 - Serves all-girls in grades 6-8